 This is not soft science.
 These are measurable, replicable results.
 Gratitude physically changes the brain โ it activates the hypothalamus and the reward center, reduces cortisol, and trains the reticular activating system to scan the environment for evidence of what's working rather than what's wrong.

 This is why I consider gratitude a strategic practice, not merely a spiritual one.
 It changes what you're able to see โ and therefore what you're able to create.
+Gratitude doesn't ask us to deny reality.
+It invites us to see more of it.

 Three Ways to Practice Gratitude That Actually Work